okta/okta.github.io/_source/_posts/2017-11-22-three-developer-tools-im-thankful-for.md

 easy and intuitive.

-Finally, I also customized tmux so that I can use the binding key (ctrl-a) + any vim movement key to move seamlessly between windows.
+Finally, I also customized tmux so that I can use the binding key (ctrl-a) + any Vim movement key to move seamlessly between windows.

-When combined with vim, tmux is a beast.
+When combined with Vim, tmux is a beast.
 It makes editing and working on large, complicated projects extremely painless and quick.

 If you’d like to check out my tmux dotfiles, you can do so